 Copay is the amount you pay to get a medically necessary service with an Anthem Blue Cross HMO provider.
 Anthem pays the provider the rest.
-It is also the amount you pay when you buy drugs or medicines from a drugstore or through the home delivery program.

 Copay Limit is the most you will have to pay in one calendar year in copays.